-Last week, we held another in our series of ‘Coaching for the Soul’ workshops for senior school leaders.
-As has become custom with these days, the sessions began with individuals reflecting on a number of different leadership quotes.
+Back in 2017, we held a series of ‘Coaching for the Soul’ workshops for senior school leaders.
+These sessions began with individuals reflecting on a number of different leadership quotes.

 One school leader commented on this one.